Table of contents

 Of course, be mindful of your pockets, especially in large gatherings like concerts, the subway, buses and indoor shopping areas, but in terms of being worried about safety, there are much bigger things of concern (like where your next slice of pizza will be).

 Interested in jumping into the topic of safety in NYC?
-We answer the question of, “Is NYC a safe place to travel to right now?” in our guide to a safe trip in NYC.
+We answer the question of, “Is NYC a safe place to travel to right now?”

 Don’t be surprised if you see rats, mice or roaches

 The rats, mice and roaches you see are just part of NYC’s excellent wildlife collection.
 If you’re lucky, you may see squirrels, raccoons, birds, ducks or turtles, though (turtles can be found in Prospect Park, Brooklyn).

 In addition to English, NYC speaks Spanish, Chinese, Russian, Korean, Arabic, Polish, Yiddish and Haitian Creole

 English may be the official language of the USA, but once you step foot in NYC, you’ll be appreciative of all our public signage in a smattering of world languages from Chinese to Yiddish, depending on which neighborhood you’re in.